At a Glance

 Training for the role

-Training to become an Army nurse will depend on whether you\’re planning on joining as a student nurse, already registered nurse and as a Soldier or Officer.
+Training to become an Army nurse depends on whether you join as a student nurse, or as a registered nurse, and whether you are a Soldier or Officer.
+Don’t worry if you’re not sure which route is right — recruiters can discuss options with you.

 Joining as a Registered Nurse

-You\’ll command a team that provides the highest standard of care.
-You can choose to join as an Officer or Soldier; both roles will stretch your clinical and leadership abilities.
+You’ll command a team that provides the highest standard of care.
+You can choose to join as an Officer or Soldier; both roles will extend your clinical and leadership abilities.
 As a Soldier you will follow a regular nursing career pathway.
 Officers will take on additional leadership and management responsibilities within the Army, alongside their nursing duties.

 Training